-Master key systems when implemented buy the wrong company can be extremely complex, confusing and frustrating.
-To give you an example we recently worked on a church in Cartersville, and I could kind of see the early signs of what I call the master key system haze.
-Unlike most she had already figure it out what employees were going to be given access to what areas at the church.
-This is extremely untypical by the way.
+Master key systems, when implemented by the wrong company, can be extremely complex, confusing and frustrating.
+For example, we recently worked on a church in Cartersville, and I could kind of see the early signs of what I call the master key system haze.
+Confusion had set in.
+But most importantly she had at least figured out what employees were going to be given access to what areas at the church.
+Which is extremely untypical by the way.

-Master key system setup is the most crucial part of a Master key system.
-You have to build in a lot of forethought, and anticipate growth.
-It’s pretty easy to simplify for most Master key systems.
-It comes down to who is allowed to go where.
-And then you have to remember but you can only really have so many sheer lines in one lock, and one shearline equals one key.
-If you add four Shearlines you have added for keys. it’s important to remember that every key that you add the less secure the lock becomes so I don’t typically like to go beyond 4 keys per lock.
+Master key setup is the most crucial part of a Master key system.
+You have to build in a lot of forethought and anticipate growth.
+It’s pretty easy to simplify most systems.
+Master systems control who will have access to where.
+And then you have to remember but you can only really have so many sheer lines in one lock, and one shear line equals one key.
+If you add four Shearlines you have added for keys.
+It’s important to remember that every key that you add the less secure the lock becomes so as a result, I don’t typically like to go beyond 4 keys per lock.
 This is an example of a simplified Master key system.

 In short, yes.
-The more complex you make a master key system the more shearlines you add.
-The more shearlines there are in a lock the more likely it is to be picked.
+The more complex you make a master system the more shear lines you add.
+The more shear lines that are present consequently the more likely the lock can be picked.
 How much less secure does it make your locks to have the master keyed?
-With a simple Master key system not very.
+With a simple Master keyed lock not very.